American International School Vienna: Faculty

 two libraries, one theater and one amphitheater.
-There are 17 staircases in the building, and there is no handicapped accessibility.
+There are 17 staircases in the building and one elevator.

 The teaching faculty numbers over 100 individuals.
 Over 70% of teachers hold advanced degrees, with several having earned doctorates.
 A substantial majority are U.S. citizens, but the school does have teachers of other nationalities, including faculty from Europe, Canada, the Middle East, the Far East, and South America.

-AIS faculty range in age from 27-65, with an average and median age of about 46.
-The average stay of a teacher at AIS is over ten years.
+AIS Vienna faculty range in age from 25-65, with an average and median age of about 46.
+The average stay of a teacher at AIS Vienna is over ten years.